Myers hits slam, solo shot in Padres’ 14-5 win vs Rockies

 Myers hit his slam in the five-run first inning and then homered leading off the seventh to match his single-game high of five RBIs.
 His 11th homer gave him his eighth career multi-homer game.

-The “Slam Diego” Padres have hit six grand slams since Aug.
+The Padres have hit six grand slams since Aug.
 17. They were the first team in history to hit a grand slam in four straight games — with Myers hitting the second one — and then the first to hit five in six games.

-Clevinger (2-2) settled down after allowing Nolan Arenado’s three-run home run with one out in the third.
-The right-hander, obtained in a blockbuster deal with Cleveland just before the trade deadline, held the Rockies to four runs and five hits in five innings, struck out eight and walked one.
-He lost his Padres debut 2-0 at the Los Angeles Angels on Thursday.

 The Padres scored five runs in each of the first two innings, highlighted by Myers’ slam with one out in the first.
 Starter Chi Chi González (0-1) lasted just five batters after walking the first three, striking out Mitch Moreland and then hitting Austin Nola to bring in a run.